Type of Journey

 Places – Amboli Falls, Shirgaonkar Point, Nangarta Falls, Amboli Sunset Point, Mahadevgad Valley, Parikshit Point

 Wildlife – Green vine, Malabar pit viper, bronzeback tree snake, olive forest snake, Malabar gliding frog, Amboli toad, Amboli bush-frog, many wrinkled frogs

-Indian snakes found in this region include the green vine, the Malabar pit viper, the bronze back tree snake, and the olive forest snake.
-Amphibians like the Malabar gliding frog, endemic specialties like the Amboli toad and the Amboli bush-frog, and understated beauties like the Dobson’s burrowing frog and an assortment of wrinkled frogs are also found in the Amboli forests.
+The green vine, the Malabar pit viper, the bronze-back tree snake, and the olive forest snake are some of the Indian snakes that may be found in this area.
+The Amboli forests are home to other amphibians, including the Malabar gliding frog, endemic delicacies like the Amboli toad and the Amboli bush frog, and understated beauty like the Dobson’s burrowing frog and a variety of wrinkled frogs.